EnterpriseDB/repmgr/FAQ.md

   In `repmgr.conf`, set its priority to a value of 0 or less.

+  Additionally, if `failover` is set to `manual`, the node will never be considered as a promotion candidate.

 - Does `repmgrd` support delayed standbys?

   `repmgrd` can monitor delayed standbys - those set up with